kpurcell/NOAA_Shrimp_ELB_Analysis/Presentation/Other/Website/Shrimp_ELB_Analysis_website.md

 Base model:
 - year as factor
 - fuel price (based on Los Angeles times series) is a parametric term
-- fishery effort (based on SHRCOM) is included as a parametric term
+- fishery effort (based on SHRCOM values) is included as a parametric term
-- updated area of hypoxia estimates are a parametric term
-- do included in model as parametric term
-- smooths are depth, price per pound, julian dat and location
+- smooths are depth, price per pound, julian day and location
 - variable coefficient term = location by do